-Be a graduate who has completed the formal requirements of an international medical school except internship or social services requirement, passed parts I and II of the National Board of Medical Examiners (NBME) or ECFM equivalent examination, and completed an academic year of supervised clinical training (5th pathway] and completed and approved residency of at least 2 years and one specialty area.
+Be a graduate who has completed the formal requirements of an international medical school except for internship or social services requirement, passed parts I and II of the National Board of Medical Examiners (NBME) or ECFM equivalent examination, and completed an academic year of supervised clinical training (5th pathway] and completed an approved residency of at least two years and one specialty area.

 And both of the following:

-All applicants for initial physician licensure must undergo a Level 2 background screening and submit a set of fingerprints to the Florida Department of Law Enforcement for the purpose of conducting a search for any Florida and national criminal history records that may pertain to the applicant.
-The results of the search are returned to the Healthcare Provider Background Screening Clearinghouse, which is part of the Agency for Health Care Administration, and made available to the DOH for consideration during the licensing process.
-A physician licensed in Florida must undergo a level to background screening every 5 years.
+All applicants for initial physician licensure must undergo a Level II background screening and submit a set of fingerprints to the Florida Department of Law Enforcement for the purpose of conducting a search for any Florida and national criminal history records that may pertain to the applicant.
+The results of the search are returned to the Healthcare Provider Background Screening Clearinghouse, which is part of the Agency for Health Care Administration and made available to the DOH for consideration during the licensing process.
+A physician licensed in Florida must undergo a level II background screening every 5 years.

 If the physician has a criminal record there is a process by which he or she can obtain an exemption from disqualification from employment in Florida.